The Emission and Suppression of Line Features in Luminous Transients: Analytic Conditions for Featureless Spectra

 The source luminosity, $L$, and ejecta radius, $r_t$, influence the appearance of emission features by regulating the temperature and therefore ionization state of the gas.
 Higher luminosities and more compact ejecta produce hotter conditions that suppress emission features.
 The gas expansion velocity, $v$, broadens lines such that they appear weaker in comparison to the continuum.

 Figure~\ref{fig:space_with_contours} shows the LTE ratio of $L_{\lambda, \rm line}/L_{\lambda, \rm cont}$ from a $1\,M_{\odot}$ ejecta expanding at $v = 0.05c$ across a range of $L$ and $r_t$.
-In this plot, we solve Equation~\ref{eqn:L_ratio} exactly, including all constants and determining the level populations by iteratively solving the Saha distribution in a medium composed of hydrogen and helium.
-These calculations assume line and continuum formation occur in the steep region of the density profile near the edge of the ejecta.
+In this plot, we solve Equation~\ref{eqn:L_ratio} exactly, including all constants, setting the continuum level with the Planck function and determining the level populations by iteratively solving the Saha distribution in a medium composed of hydrogen and helium.
+These calculations assume line and continuum formation occur between the photosphere and the thermalization depth in the steep region of the density profile near the edge of the ejecta, with $\Delta r = r_{\rm p} - r_{\rm th}$.

 For the regions of high luminosities ($L > 10^{44}$\,erg~s$^{-1}$) and compact radii ($r_t < 10^{14}$\,cm) in Figure~\ref{fig:space_with_contours}, the temperature and ionization is high, resulting in a nearly featureless spectrum. \ion{He}{2} lines become noticeable under intermediate conditions for which helium is in a singly-ionized state.
 Lower luminosities and larger clouds contain cooler gas, so a sufficient fraction of neutral hydrogen and helium form to produce H$\alpha$ and \ion{He}{1} $\lambda$5876 emission.